Paul Emmanuel (artist): The Lost Men

-The Lost Men is an ongoing project comprises a series of temporary, site-specific installations, which engage with concepts of memorial and public grief.
+'The Lost Men' is an ongoing project comprising a series of temporary, site-specific installations, which engage with concepts of memorial and public grief.
 Emmanuel researches the history and relevance of the selected public site.
 The artwork he creates re-evaluates events related to South African history; it is his personal response from a contemporary viewpoint to a particular place and its historical significance.
 Each artwork is unique in imagery, structure and format while the project remains conceptually consistent.
 The installations are installed for a defined period only.
 Emmanuel uses his own body as his ‘canvas’ and imprints into his skin, using lead type that results in temporary bruising, the names of deceased servicemen killed in action.
 The artist’s marked body is photographed and the images re-printed onto large, semi-transparent silk banners which are placed in the landscape, acting as a ‘counter memorial’.
 It is a non-partisan, ‘counter-memorial’ that reflects on impermanence and forgetting.
 The Lost Men has been selected by the government of France as an official exhibit of the World War One Centennial.

-The phases of the Lost Men Project implemented during 2004–2014 are:
+The phases of 'The Lost Men' project implemented during 2004–2014 are: